SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/00-Lesson-Introduction.md

 **2. Quantifiers and Grouping**

-- What are Quantifiers and how we Group symbols
+- What Quantifiers are and how to group symbols

 **3. Backreferences**

 - Backreferences and more advanced concepts

-**4. Live Exercises**

 [/slide]